roryl23/droneOS/README.md

 func main() {}
 ```

-Your algorithm fundamentally needs to do this:
+Your plugin fundamentally needs to do these things:
   * Utilize input interfaces in `internal/input` to determine what actions need to be taken.
   * Translate into actions that utilize output interfaces in `internal/output`, if necessary.
   * Complete this in less than the millisecond interval configured in `configs/config.yaml` under `pluginWaitInterval`.

+In addition, your plugin needs to satisfy the following interfaces:

 By default, the main loop will prioritize obstacle avoidance, then process base station commands, over anything else;
-this can be overridden if you're feeling adventurous by changing `overridePriority` in `configs/config.yaml`.
+this can be overridden if you're feeling adventurous by changing `overridePluginDefaults` in `configs/config.yaml`.
+If you override, your plugin needs to handle everything since obstacle avoidance and base station input are implemented
+as plugins.

 ### Logging